philips-software/EagleVision/README.md

 ### Output

-- Output will be available in same folder as `path` given in json under  `EagleEyeReport`
+- Output will be available in same folder as `path` given in json under  `EagleVisionReport`

 ## Contact